 Interruptions caused by factors outside your control do not count as cheating.
 You can usually request a retake by sending an email to the platform or recruiter.
 If you can prove the issue wasn’t your fault, you can generally get a response in about three days allowing you to retake the OA.

-Yes, Linkjob AI also supports other major online assessment platforms, including HackerRank, CodeSignal, and more.
+Yes, Linkjob AI also supports other major online assessment platforms, including HackerRank, CodeSignal, CoderPad, and more.

 Yes, Codility can spot patterns from AI tools.
 I always edit the code and add my own comments.
 I change variable names and logic to make it look like my work.
 That helps me avoid detection.